aplusk23/loanprediction/README.md

-# loanprediction
-Home Loan Approval Prediction
+# Home Loan Approval Prediction

 This is a standard supervised classification task.
 A classification problem where we have to predict whether a loan would be approved  based on customer detail provided.